 Joe Brainard's Art

-Joe Brainard is an artist for the 21st century.
+Joe Brainard is an artist and poet for the 21st century.
 This edited collection examines the ways in which Brainard’s work informingly lined, bound, and shaped the poetics of the American avant-garde movements which he illustrated.
 It includes essays that treat the aesthetics of Brainard’s collages, cartoons, postcards, miniature art, and poetry, along with personal reflections from New York School poets regarding Brainard's influence.

 With chapters by:

 This book will be published with Edinburgh University Press in April, 2019.

 This Digital Humanities project offers a digital archive devoted to presenting its general user with a sense of the literal density of urban places.
 Stanza is a user-friendly app ultimately aiming to engage the public in a sense of the literariness of places.
 Stanza (Italian, after all, for “the places one stands in”) integrates geo-tagged information with GPS technology to smoothly present its pedestrian with a sense of the poetry of their environment.
 In 2017, this project was generously awarded a seed grant by Florida Atlantic University's South Florida Cultures Platform.